 - Inhibition of reactions: Released hemoglobin can directly inhibit chemical reactions.

-- Release of intracellular constituents that are directly measured: Release of constituents or enzymes found in high concentrations in red blood cells will falsely increasing the results of these tests, e.g. potassium (which is high in horses, camelids and Asian dog breeds, such as Akita, Shiba Inu), AST, LDH, magnesium, and potentially iron (although iron is in the heme ring within hemoglobin, heme iron should not react with the reagent in the iron assay – in internal studies we have not observed a direct correlation between hemolysis and iron values in several domestic species).
+- Release of intracellular constituents that are directly measured: Release of constituents or enzymes found in high concentrations in red blood cells will falsely increasing the results of these tests, e.g. potassium (which is high in horses, camelids, some breeds of cattle, and Asian dog breeds, such as Akita, Shiba Inu), AST, LDH, magnesium, and potentially iron (although iron is in the heme ring within hemoglobin, heme iron should not react with the reagent in the iron assay – in internal studies we have not observed a direct correlation between hemolysis and iron values in several domestic species).
 Note that phosphate can increase with in vitro or in vivo intravascular hemolysis with storage of the sample as organic phosphates are converted to inorganic phosphates over time.

 - Release of membrane or intracellular constituents that participate in reactions: Release of enzymes which participate in chemical reactions, e.g. adenylate kinase or glucose-6-phosphate will increase serum creatine kinase (CK) activity because they participate in the reaction (are not directly measured).

 - Water release: Release of red blood cell water can dilute serum constituents.

 - Swine: Di Martino et al 2015 generated hemolysis in porcine (Landrace x Large White pigs) RBCs by agitation and found that this had the following effects on serum analytes run on the Cobas 501 autoanalyzer:

 - Mild hemolysis (correlating to a hemoglobin concentration of 36 mg/dL or <50 hemolytic index units) mildly decreased glucose (median decrease of around 7%, hexokinase method) and increased potassium (median, 1.3 mEq/L), phosphate (median 5% increase), magnesium (median, 6%), AST (median change, 10 U/L), GGT (median change, 9 U/L, Szasz method), total bilirubin (median, 47%), LDH (median change, 69 U/L) and uric acid (median change, 50%, uricase method).